Kodak PixPro AZ425 Review 2026: 42x Zoom Bridge Camera

 • Burst mode is limited, making it hard to capture fast action or fleeting moments.

 When weighing the AZ425 vs smartphone, the biggest reason to pick the Kodak is zoom reach.
-No phone, not even the latest flagships with periscope lenses, can match the AZ425’s 42x optical zoom for shooting wildlife, distant architecture, or candid moments from afar.
-If you mostly shoot wide or normal angles, or you value instant sharing and editing, your phone will generally deliver faster, sharper, and more flexible results.
+No phone can truly match the AZ425’s 42x optical zoom for wildlife, distant architecture, or candid moments from afar.
+Flagship phones with periscope lenses are impressive, but they still rely heavily on processing.

 Final verdict: is the AZ425 worth buying?